Getting Started with Pivotal Single Sign-On

 Create resources for your applications.
 If your registered applications need to make external API calls, you can assign the API endpoints as resources permitted for the application.
 This adds the endpoints to an allow list for use by the application or client.

-A user’s role determines which parts of an Pivotal Single Sign‑On configuration it can manage.
-Pivotal Single Sign‑On uses the existing user roles Pivotal Platform Administrator and Space Developer, as well as a Plan Administrator role that is specific to Pivotal Single Sign‑On.
+A user’s role determines which parts of an Single Sign‑On configuration it can manage.
+Single Sign‑On uses the existing user roles Pivotal Platform Administrator and Space Developer, as well as a Plan Administrator role that is specific to Single Sign‑On.

 This chart shows the management permissions for each role.